-Man shot on CTA Blue Line train at UIC-Halsted, police say
+Police looking for suspect after man shot in back on Blue Line train

-CHICAGO — A man was shot while aboard a CTA Blue Line train, according to Chicago Police Spokesman Anthony Guglielmi.
+CHICAGO — A man was shot while aboard a CTA Blue Line train Wednesday morning, according to Chicago police.

 The shooting happened around 11 a.m.
 Wednesday at the UIC-Halsted station, located at 430 South Halsted.